SoerenWilkening/QTG_0-1Knapsack/README.md

 `make generate`

-THe methods reads the `generator_input.txt` file, that has to be in the format
+The methods reads the `generator_input.txt` file, that has to be in the format

 ```
 n